onzfonz/comp227/src/content/9/en/part9b.md

 Setting the [horizontal](https://reactnative.dev/docs/scrollview#horizontal) prop `true` will cause the `ScrollView` component to scroll horizontally once the content won't fit the screen.
-Note that, you will need to add suitable style properties to the `ScrollView` component so that the tabs will be laid in a ***row*** inside the flex container.
+Notice that, you will need to add suitable style properties to the `ScrollView` component so that the tabs will be laid in a ***row*** inside the flex container.
 You can make sure that the app bar can be scrolled horizontally by adding tabs until the last tab won't fit the screen.
 Just remember to remove the extra tabs once the app bar is working as intended.